StetsonMathCS/tarot/docs/Algorithms.md

 ### How to run the program:

   * On the server:

- * Go to the following directory:
+    * Go to the following directory: /opt/ibm/ILOG/CPLEX_Studio128/opl/bin/x86-64_linux
- 	/opt/ibm/ILOG/CPLEX_Studio128/opl/bin/x86-64_linux

- * Then run the following line:
-   	LD_LIBRARY_PATH=./ ./oplrun tarot/Tarot.mod tarot/Tarot.dat
+    * Then run the following line: LD_LIBRARY_PATH=./ ./oplrun tarot/Tarot.mod tarot/Tarot.dat
     * The output.txt file will be generated/updated with the results in tarot folder

   * On Windows/Mac:
     * run IBM ILOG CPLEX Optimization Studio (oplide)
     * Import the files for the program ex.
 Tarot.dat and Tarot.mod
     * Add them to Run Configuration – Basic Configuration to be able to run them
     * Click run in the top :)

-How does the program works:
+### How does the program work:
 The program uses two files, Tarot.dat and Tarot.mod Tarot.dat contains all the data of the program
 totalPeriods: is the total number of periods for a day